Ozzyz/Ozzyz/README.md

 ### Hi there 👋
-My name is Åsmund Brekke and I am currently working as an IT-consultant in Oslo.
+My name is Åsmund Brekke and I am currently a co-founder in Catchwise - a startup within the fishing industry.

-I usually do backend, cloud and data engineering stuff :cloud:
+I usually do backend, cloud, data engineering and AI stuff :cloud:
 I have also co-written two papers which you can find [here](https://scholar.google.com/citations?hl=en&user=NmTr1BcAAAAJ) and [here](https://journals.uio.no/NMI/article/view/9931) :mortar_board:

 - 💬 *Buzzwords*: `.NET`, `Java`, `.py`, `.go`, `Azure`, `machine learning`, `k8s`